reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 This example although very trivial can be extended to scenarios where an attacker can perform additional damaging actions like changing the user's password and registered email address which will block their access completely.

-CSRF is considered a flaw in the OWASP Top ten Web Application Security Risks.

-The OWASP website defines CSRF as:
-> Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated.
-With a little help from social engineering (such as sending a link via email or chat), an attacker may trick the users of a web application into executing actions of the attacker’s choosing.

 ## How does CSRF work?

 Let us now understand how CSRF works in greater detail.

 ### Hijacking the Session Cookie
 A CSRF attack exploits the behavior of a type of cookies called session cookies shared between a browser and server.
 HTTP requests are stateless due to which the server cannot distinguish between two requests sent by a browser.